Colleges by Location

 The college also offers numerous opportunities for professional development and networking.
 It has strong connections with maritime companies, government organizations, and industry professionals.
 Students have the chance to engage in internships, cooperative education programs, and participate in career fairs and job placement services.
 With its dedicated faculty, state-of-the-art facilities, and comprehensive programs, SUNY Maritime College aims to prepare students for success in the ever-evolving maritime industry.

-State University of New York Maritime College is a public comprehensive higher education institution located in The Bronx, NY and set in an urban environment.
+Located in Throggs Neck, NY and set in an urban environment, State University of New York Maritime College is a public comprehensive higher education institution.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 80%.
-The freshman retention rate at State University of New York Maritime College is 77% and the six-year graduation rate is 73%.
+It has an acceptance rate of 72%.
+The freshman retention rate at State University of New York Maritime College is 82.3% and the six-year graduation rate is 66%.

-For freshmen, the application deadline for this school is January 31.
-For transfer students, the application deadline is January 31.
+The freshmen application deadline for this school is January 31.
+The transfer application deadline is January 31.

 Quick Facts